dfperiod3/dfperiod3.github.io/README.md

 Once it finds the optimal packs, they will be listed in a third pane across the bottom.

 ### Interpreting "% Lost if Omitted" and "Desired items lost if omitted"
-Consider a pledge consisting of the full contents of a majestic waterfalls pack, plus 1 extra cascading waterfall (for a total of 2), plus one balefire lantern.
+Consider a desired item list consisting of the full contents of a majestic waterfalls pack, plus 1 extra cascading waterfall (for a total of 2), plus one balefire lantern.

 The optimal pledge will choose a majestic waterfalls pack, and then it will select *another* majestic waterfalls pack because it's the